sydneyruzicka/VAMPS_API_Interaction/README.md

 * Get project information (owner, public_status, title, description)
 * Get images (The same as on the visualization page from the GUI)
     Including: distance_heatmap, piecharts, barcharts, counts_table, metadata_table
       alpha_diversity_table, dendrogram, frequency_heatmap

 All functions (except get_image) return a JSON object so you can parse and display the data from your scripts.

+**To Use:**
+Download folder and unzip locally
+Run Jupyter notebook by typing "jupyter notebook" in terminal
+The folder/notebook will now be available on the Jupyter dashboard
+Follow further instructions in "using_VAMPS_API_for_MVCO_datasets.ipynb"

 ### Get Dataset IDs:
 > You might want dataset_ids if you want an image or data comprising